sekijima-lab/TRACER/README.md

 # TRACER: Molecular Optimization Using Conditional Transformer for Reaction-Aware Compound Exploration with Reinforcement Learning

 This repository contains the source code of TRACER, a framework for molecular optimization with synthetic pathways.
 TRACER integrates a conditional Transformer model trained on chemical reactions with Monte Carlo Tree Search (MCTS) for efficient exploration of the chemical space.
-For more details, please refer to [paper](https://chemrxiv.org/engage/chemrxiv/article-details/665d4ac021291e5d1df1666b).
+For more details, please refer to the [paper](https://chemrxiv.org/engage/chemrxiv/article-details/665d4ac021291e5d1df1666b).

 ## Installation